ED: Special Education (EDSE)

 3 credits (3+0)

 Use of assessment information in designing language and literacy instruction for individuals with exceptional learning needs, including those from culturally and/or linguistically diverse backgrounds; evidence-based strategies to teach accuracy, fluency, and comprehension in content area reading and written language; alternative and augmentative communication systems.
+This course may be stacked with EDSE S677.

 Prerequisite: EDSE S482.